Considering a prepaid Netspend Visa or Mastercard? These cards work similarly to debit cards, although they are not tied to a bank account.

-But for roughly 63 million unbanked or underbanked adults, navigating an increasingly cashless society without full access to banks can render the simplest of tasks, such as paying bills or shopping online, difficult if not impossible.
+However, for roughly 63 million unbanked or underbanked adults, navigating an increasingly cashless society without full access to banks can make even the most basic tasks difficult, if not impossible.

 Prepaid cards offer unbanked individuals in particular, many of whom don’t trust banks or earn too little money to open an account, an alternative way to manage their money.
 Netspend is a provider of prepaid debit cards on the Visa and Mastercard networks — keep reading to learn more about how they work, their pros and cons and the fees you need to watch out for.

 What is Netspend?